-So yeah, I probably have time to blog if I want to and if I’m diligent enough to spare my precious time between this and that, and not just scrolling around Instagram until my thumb numbed, eyes hurt, and my feeling is bruised with envy looking at those glossy life of influencers who are always on holidays to exotic tropical countries or pretty vintage European ones.
+So yeah, I probably have time to blog if I want to and if I’m diligent enough to spare my precious time between this and that, and not just scrolling around Instagram until my thumb numbed, eyes hurt, and my feeling is bruised with envy looking at that glossy life of influencers who are always on holidays to exotic tropical countries or pretty vintage European ones.

-Just because I don’t always update status on social medias based on my boys’ activities or achievements, does not mean I do not understand what’s going on.
+Just because I don’t always update the status on social media based on my boys’ activities or achievements, does not mean I do not understand what’s going on.
 Just because I don’t work and earn money, does not mean I’m just laying around the whole day on the couch and watching Keeping Up with the Kardashians.
 So lady, please don’t judge me when you don’t even really know me.

 A couple of days ago, it was the International Women’s Day…..so here’s to not being so judgemental and slammed other women, just because they have a different approach to life than you.
 Let’s keep lifting each other up and supporting other women in whatever way they do.